 Looking at grade level, subject, and subgroup data trends from both lagging and leading data (EOG and ongoing STAR data).
-Identifying individual student needs and growth for SWD students.
+Identifying individual student needs and growth for all subgroups.
+Relationships among class grades and student performance on benchmark and EOG.